Midnight in the Garden of Good and Evil: Title

-Although Bonaventure Cemetery is the focus in the book, "the garden of good and evil" refers principally to Citizens Cemetery in Beaufort, South Carolina, where Dr. Buzzard, the common-law partner of folk-magic practitioner Minerva, is buried.
+Although Bonaventure Cemetery is the focus in the book, the "(flower) garden" in the title refers principally to Citizens Cemetery in Beaufort, South Carolina, where Dr. Buzzard, the common-law partner of folk-magic practitioner Minerva, is buried.
 It is over his grave that Minerva performed the incantations to ensure a more successful result in the retrial for the case of Jim Williams.
 (The marriage between Minerva and Dr. Buzzard was the invention of John Berendt.
 Dr. Buzzard was based on Stephen Robinson, who died in 1947, aged 61 or 62.)

 Cover

 The Bird Girl statue, designed both as art and as a birdseed holder, was originally located in Bonaventure Cemetery.
 A Savannah photographer, Jack Leigh, was commissioned to take a photograph for the cover of the book.
 The cover image became immediately iconic, with author John Berendt calling it "one of the strongest covers I've ever seen", and the statue became a popular stop for tourists.
 Owing to rising concerns about the integrity of the statue and the cemetery's privacy, Bird Girl was relocated in 1997 for display in Telfair Museums in Savannah.